Other-People-UCSD/docs/docs/calla-lily/04-schema.md

 * Layout (default Post)\*\*
   * The layout template to use.
   * Not modifiable by editors.
+  * Works created in Collection 6 or later and after 2023 may not have this field.
+It is completely optional due to how the layout is handled in `[...slug].js`.
 * Title\*
   * The title of the story to be displayed in the `<h1>` tag.
 * Date\*